 What process is covered?

-The 0% VAT applies to the aforementioned energy efficiency products, For exact details on each product read the information on Energy-saving materials and heating equipment (VAT Notice 708/6) on the GOV.UK website before committing to a job.
-The measures cover both the installation and product, and they need to be done together to benefit from the 0% rate.
+The 0% VAT applies to the supply and installation of the energy efficiency products listed above.
+For exact details on each product read the information on Energy-saving materials and heating equipment (VAT Notice 708/6) on the GOV.UK website before committing to a job.
+To qualify for the zero rate, you must provide installation of the product.

 Work at the 0% rate also covers some extras.
 If work is done in aid of energy efficiency materials being installed, such as having a new loft hatch fitted to reach the roof, or new radiators installed with a heat pump, this is also covered.